MinorAdvancedPrototyping/grasshopper-open-access-test/book/Grasshopper_Rhino_course/Lessons/2_Lesson_2_-_Curves_and_lists/!index.md

 💻 Create a chain with alternating links.
 The curve should be imported from Rhino, the rest of the assignment is done in Grasshopper.
 You can use the grasshopper file below as a starting point.
 Take a few hours to see what you can create, but do not spend to much time on this assignment.

-Check out the [Student showcase](https://www.notion.so/Assignment-2-51a87ff7c9e342da84f3a7b433cbb383?pvs=21) to see what other students made for this assignment.
+Check out the [Student Showcase Assignment 2](../Student_showcase/Assignment_2/!index.md) to see what other students made for this assignment.

-**Starting file:**
+:::{dropdown} Starting File

 [Lesson 2 - assignment starting file.gh](Lesson_2_-_assignment_starting_file.gh)

 :::

----